land-systems/land-systems.github.io/content/authors/focas-bacar/_index.md

 ---
 # Display name
-title: Fairlie Kirkpatrick Baird
+title: Focas Bacar

 # Username (this should match the folder name)
 authors:
-  - fairlie-kirkpatrickbaird
+  - focas-bacar

 # Full Name (for SEO)
-first_name: Fairlie
+first_name: Focas
-last_name: Kirkpatrick Baird
+last_name: Bacar

 # Is this the primary user of the site?
 superuser: false